 Art handlers… who are they and what do they do?
 We have faced the problem that some people know very little or almost nothing about art handling and individuals engaged in this kind of work.
 Let’s fix it!
 In a nutshell, art handlers are people who work directly with fine art objects in art galleries, museums, art shipping companies, as well as in other different venues related to private, corporate, and public art collections.
-It isn’t an easy job as it may seem at first blush, and it requires the right blend of skills and experience.
-In this article, we are going to reveal some secrets of art handling that will help our clients understand the whole process of art transportation.
+Art handling isn’t an easy job as it may seem at first blush, and it requires the right blend of skills and experience.
+In this article, we are going to reveal some secrets of art handling to help our clients understand the whole process of art transportation.
 A professional art handler typically should perform some of the following tasks (in some cases, all of them):

 – select the proper packing supplies according to the surface, material, fragility, and condition of the object to make the art moving process efficient and organized;